 After a huge amount of publicity surrounding the decision of the Central London Employment Tribunal in the case brought against Uber, one might be forgiven for thinking it was a seminal case fundamentally changing the law as it applies to employment relationships.
 In fact, whilst big movers in the “gig economy” may be waking up to the fact that employment law applies to them as well, disputes over employment status are nothing new, and the decision was made on well established principles.

 Uber drivers brought claims for the National Minimum Wage and for holiday pay, as well as complaints that they were treated badly after whistleblowing.
 Two “test cases” were heard and the Tribunal found that the drivers were “workers”, meaning that they could continue with these claims.
 Uber have reportedly told their 40000 UK drivers that the decision does not apply to them and that Uber will appeal.
 Whilst the latter is undoubtedly true, the Tribunal judgment is clear and would likely be followed in other cases unless overturned by the appeal courts.
-Any Uber driver wanting to claim minimum wage or holiday pay should submit a claim now, as otherwise they might lose the right to back pay.
+Any Uber driver wanting to claim minimum wage or holiday pay should get a claim in now, as otherwise they might lose the right to back pay.

 The Tribunal were scathing in their assessment of Uber’s claims not to be a taxi company asserting control over its drivers.
 The decision was essentially made on two well established principles: